Investigating the impact of Internet of Things services from a smartphone app on grocery shopping

 The marketing firm and co-creation

-Using the theory of the marketing firm, two articles that discuss how marketers in an organization can respond to behaviors resulting from co‐creational customer–customer exchanges.
+Using the theory of the marketing firm, two articles discuss how marketers in an organization can respond to behaviors resulting from co‐creational customer–customer exchanges.
 These two papers examine marketer and customer co‐creation processes within the context of bilateral contingencies.
 The studies are published in Managerial and Decision Economics; 1 and 2.

 Examining the Relative Impact of Professional Profile Images and Facial Expressions in Small Business-to-Business Marketing Online